This module will next be offered in 2018-19

-This is one of two Pathway Requirements for the World and Comparative Literature Pathway and one of the Distributional Requirements for the English Pathway for 2013/14.
+This is one of two Pathway Requirements for the World and Comparative Literature Pathway and one of the Distributional Requirements for the English Pathway.
 Can also be selected as an option under the remaining Pathways.

 The European Novel module seeks to provide an understanding of the novel form through the comparative study of works of European long fiction from the late 18th to the 20th century.
 It aims to explore key moments in the European history and geography of the form and the range of narrative possibilities and thematic concerns these encompass, focusing in particular on connections and differences of period, culture and nation; on the nature of narrative and the formal techniques and devices of narration; and on the issues raised by theories of narrative, comparativism, and the idea of modernity.